autorope/donkeycar/docs/utility/ui.md

 Here you can benchmark two pilots against each other.
 Use this panel to test if changes in the training through optimiser parameters or model types, or through deletion of certain records, or augmentations to images have made the pilot better or worse.
 The last selected pilots will be remembered in the app.

-Choose a pilot by selecting the `model type` and loading the keras model using the file chooser by pressing `Choose pilot`.
+Choose a pilot by selecting the `Model type` and loading the keras model using the file chooser by pressing `Choose pilot`.
 The control panel is the same as in the tub manager.
 The lower right data panel shows the tub record's data.
 You can select the throttle field as some folks train on car speed instead of throttle values.
 In such case, the corresponding field name must be added into the `.donkeyrc` file in the section, see an example here.

 ```yaml
 user_pilot_map: